ThaleTheGreat/ThalesStardewValleyMods/Festival of the Mundane Redux/Festival of the Mundane Redux Source/README.md

 Redux will apply festival-specific Krobus dialogue on the festival day, matching the original festival flavor, but it does not replace Krobus's shop stock, or shop logic.

 ### Krobus image

 The Redux changes Krobus to load their Trench Coat sprite and portrait during the festival.

-###Thematics
+### Thematics

 The Redux changes the song that plays during the festival.

 ### Safer festival interaction handling

 Redux only intercepts action-button clicks while the player is in the Sewer on the actual festival day and no menu is already open.
+The Hat Mouse festival shop now accepts a small interaction area around the vendor instead of a single exact tile, which makes the shop interaction more tolerant of Sewer map edits from compatibility patches.
 This prevents festival interaction code from interfering with normal Sewer or shop behavior outside the festival.

 ### Build/package cleanup